pk864/MVCBlogger/README.txt

 # HTML5 for frontend

 Files to watch:
-# index.jsp (View)
+# web/index.jsp (View)
+# web/*.xml (Data storage files)
-# struts-config.xml (Supposed to be the controller)
+# web/WEB-INF/struts-config.xml (Supposed to be the controller)
-# Insert, Extract and Home java source files for insertion and extraction of data
+# src/java/lolcat.properties for static values used in the views
+# src/java/cat folder for Insert.java, Extract.java, Home.java
+#